Power cut information and advice

 What to do during a power cut

-During bad weather, for technical reasons, we can't restore supply to just your property.
+- During bad weather, for technical reasons, we can't restore supply to just your property.
 We aim to restore supplies to everyone as quickly as we can.
-If you are having difficulties, please call us - we have arrangements with the Royal Voluntary Service and the British Red Cross to provide assistance to vulnerable customers.
+If you are having difficulties, please call us - we have arrangements the British Red Cross to provide assistance to vulnerable customers.

-Please click here for our Homeowner useful information leafet.
+Please click here for our Homeowner useful information leaflet.

 Information for resilience partners